choyiny/cscc09.com/content/project.md

 Your application must remain available throughout the marking period, which is 2 weeks after the final version deadline.
 If the application is not deployed, you will not receive credit for the final version.

-# Presentation
-You are going to take a video demoing your app.
-This video must 3 min long (+-20 seconds).
-It should show your web app (no slides, no code) and the soundtrack should be you explaining what you are doing on screen.

-Upload your video to Youtube and include it in `README.md`
+# Video Demo (5%) - Github and Gradescope
+Record a 3-minute-long video demonstrating the core features of your web application.
+You should record the video as if it was part of a hiring process.

-Do not spend too long on unimportant features such as login/signup, and show the most impressive features first.
+Do not show slides, do not show code.
+Do not spend too long on unimportant features such as login/signup.

+Upload your video to Youtube and include it in `README.md`.
+The presentation is going to determine who gets to present at the final lecture.

+# Final Lecture Presentation
+The top projects of this course will be selected to present in the final lecture to showcase to the entire class.
+Industry experts will be invited as judges to select the top 3 projects, which will get a bonus attached to their project.

 # Recommendations
 Here are some key recommendations to consider: